koraktor/metior/README.md

     'master..development'
     'master'..'development'
+    'master'..'HEAD'
     'master..HEAD'
-    'master'..'HEAD'
     'deadbeef..HEAD'

 Given that your currently checked out branch is `development` and `master` points to commit `deadbeef`, the above statements are equal.
-Please also note the different syntaxes: The first, third and fifth example are standards string which will be parsed by Metior.
-The second and fourth example are Ruby `Range` objects which can be used by Metior right away.
+Please also note the different syntaxes: The first three example are standard strings which will be parsed by Metior.
+The others are Ruby `Range` objects which can be used by Metior right away.

 ## Requirements